piperinnshall/CGRA151-Final-Project/ProjectDesciption.md

 ## Some inspiration for possible projects
 _Breakout_.
 You could create a proper game out of the bouncing ball assignment.
 You would need to consider how to make it more compelling and add extra features, like special bricks that change the ball’s behaviour.

-You could implement an ’80s arcade game like _Frogger_ or _Pacman_, perhaps as an abstract shape-based game.
+You could implement an ’80s arcade game like _Frogger_ or _Pacman_.

 _Pacman_ is grid based, so you can represent the playing arena a two-dimensional array in your program.